 Last night, I taught a Q&A tele-webinar on How To Set Your Coaching Fees for my clients, students and guests.
 They asked great questions and I know the class was a real eye-opener for them.

 Bottom line?
 Life coaching is an expensive, highly personalized, high-end service.
-Attempts to make coaching more affordable and hopefully, easier to sell, tend to fail.
-Compass Coaching is an example.
 All logic to the contrary, sometimes a service sells more easily when it's expensive.
 (Just ask a behavioral economist how logical people are about spending money!)
 And of course, all of this applies to business coaching and executive coaching, as well.

-Long story short: if you missed the tele-webinar, or even if you were there, here's a list of 15 reasons you're coaching fees are probably too low.
+Long story short: if you missed the live webinar, or even if you were there, here's a list of 15 reasons your coaching fees are probably too low.
 I've divided the list between A. Your probable reasons for undercharging, B. Why that doesn't work for your clients, and C. The reality check.
 I hope it's helpful!

 A. Why You Charge Too Little For Your Coaching: